Health and Other Legislation Amendment Bill 2021

 11.52 amHon.
 ML FURNERSupports

-Supports the bill as part of the government's commitment to health care, praising the amendments to expand allied health professional access to the Viewer and mental health reforms.
+Supported the bill as another important part of the government's commitment to health care, particularly welcoming the expansion of allied health access to the Viewer and the mental health amendments endorsed by the Queensland Law Society.

 11.58 amMs PEASESupports